Get

 4. You’re Promoting the Habit

-Several factors, ranging from your cat’s past experiences, age, and early socialization to their breed, can influence their desire to be with you and constantly take over your personal space.
+Several factors, ranging from your cat’s past experiences, age, and early socialization to their personality, can influence their desire to be with you and constantly take over your personal space.
 Your interaction style can also be significant.
 Generally, cats stay closer to those who give them the attention they want, so primary caregivers may find their cats occupying their personal space more than the rest of the family’s.

 Highly invested owners can foster a co-dependent relationship.
 Cats with one owner and little socialization may rely more on their owner, especially if the owner is ever-present.

-Staying with their cat while they eat is one predictor of how an owner might foster more dependence and closeness from their cat.
+Staying with their cat while they eat is one predictor of how an owner might foster more dependence and closeness with their cat.
 You may even notice that although your cat stays close to you, they’re less tolerant of other people and pets.

 woman owner holding her ragdoll kitten